What is a Texas LLC Operating Agreement?

-An operating agreement is a regulatory document for a Texas LLC which outlines the governing structure and operating guidelines of the entity along with the responsibilities of the members.
+An operating agreement is a regulatory document for a Texas Limited Liability Company (LLC) that outlines the governing structure and operating guidelines of the LLC along with the responsibilities of the members.

 An operating agreement may also be referred to as a membership agreement.